docker/compose/CONTRIBUTING.md

 listed and eliminated.
 Even if the criteria for elimination of a solution is frivelous, say so.

-Larger arcs typically work best with design documents, similar to those found in `design/`.
+Larger changes typically work best with design documents, similar to those found in `design/`.
 These are focused on providing context to the design at the time the feature was conceived and can inform future documentation contributions.